culvertsoft/mgen/README.md

       writer.writeMgenObject(car2);
       writer.writeMgenObject(car3);

-Now we can read these objects back from the stream in the following manner:
+Now we can read these objects back from the buffer in the following manner:

       // Create an InputStream object from the data source VectorInputStream in(buffer);